KudoAI/chatgpt.js/docs/USERGUIDE.md

 ### isLoaded `async`

 Resolves a promise when the ChatGPT sidebar has finished loading.

-(Times out 5s after New Chat button loads, since New Chat link does not always appear.)
+**Parameters**:

+`timeout` (optional): An integer specifying the number of milliseconds to wait before resolving with `false`.
+If not provided, waits 5s or until New Chat link appears (since it is not always present).

 Example code: